Deficiency of Kidney Yin

 Cause

-To understand the cause for Kidney Yin deficiency we need to quickly review how the concept of Yin and Yang is implemented in Chinese medicine.
+To understand the cause for Kidney Yin deficiency we need to quickly review the concept of Yin and Yang in traditional Chinese medicine.

-There are many causes that lead to the depletion of Kidney substance.
+There are many causes that lead to the depletion of Kidney Yin.
 Maybe the most common one is excessive sexual activity as it leads to chronic loss of body fluids.
-Another cause is prolonged febrile diseases as they manifest with heat, which dries out body fluids.
-Continual overwork is another cause for Kidney Yin deficiency, as working too much for too long uses up body substance.
+Another cause is prolonged febrile diseases as they manifest with heat which dries out body fluids.
+Continuous overwork is another cause for Kidney Yin deficiency.

 Symptoms

-The typical symptom of any organ’s yin deficiency is dryness.
+The typical symptom of Yin deficiency is dryness.
 Kidney Yin deficiency predominantly manifests in dry mouth, especially at night, but there is also dry throat and dry skin.
-As there are not enough fluids to nourish the intestines there will be constipation.
+As there are not enough fluids to nourish the intestines there is constipation.
 The urine is scanty and dark-yellow.
 (1)

-The excess Yang has generated heat signs, which manifest as night sweats, feeling hot in the palms, soles, and chest, and thirst.
-Since there is not enough Essence, to nourish the brain, dizziness, vertigo, and poor memory may manifest.
-Essence deficiency also fails to nourish the bone marrow therefore backache and bone ache may be experienced.
+The excess Yang has generated heat, which manifests as night sweats, feeling hot in the palms, soles, and chest, and thirst.
+Since there is not enough Essence to nourish the brain (Kidney Essence belongs to Yin) dizziness, vertigo, and poor memory may manifest.
+Essence deficiency also may fail to nourish the bone marrow therefore there might be backache and bone ache.
 (1)

 Treatment

-The treatment principle of Kidney yin deficiency is to build up Kidney yin, moisten dryness, and clear accumulated internal heat.
-"Substance producing foods" need to be selected.
+The treatment principle of Kidney Yin deficiency is to build Kidney Yin, moisten dryness, and clear accumulated heat.
+"Substance producing" and Yin tonifying foods are appropriate for this condition.

 To unlock the rest of this article select "Yes, I want to learn!" below.